eCommerce

 A SaaS solution provides the software in its entirety and therefore is often preferred by small businesses that don't need much customization.
 A small business that doesn't have a dedicated tech employee or one that doesn't have a developer on retainer will often choose a SaaS platform because everything pertaining to the business is in one place.

 SaaS options are often touted as being "all-in-one" systems.
 By using the service, a customer can get secure many online operations, such as hosting, security, assistance with payment gateways, adhering to PCI DSS compliance, customer data management, CRM, and backups of information.
-SaaS platforms also provide a content management system (CMS) for website design and product pages, as well as top lead management software for better lead organization.
+SaaS platforms also provide a content management system (CMS) for eCommerce site design and product pages, as well as top lead management software for better lead organization.

 The Downsides to SaaS